iamgatling/davidgatling/README.md

 - 👋 Hi, I’m @davidgatling
 - 👀 I’m interested in web and app dev
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning react
-- 💞️ I’m looking to collaborate on android
+- 💞️ I’m looking to collaborate on a website
 - 📫 How to reach me IG, Twitter: iamgatling

 <!---